Part 1: The Rules of Engagement

 Getting paid and asking for money doesn’t need to be unpleasant or contentious, and it’s made a lot easier when it’s right there in the black and white of your contract.
 You don’t complete the tasks, the next installment doesn’t get paid.
 You complete the tasks, and you don’t move forward until the client is current on the fee schedule.
 It really is that simple — and monumentally important.

-(3) Get Your Paper Straight: Invoicing, Billing, Fees, and Taxes
+(3) Get That Paper: Invoicing, Billing, Fees, and Taxes

 Billing & Invoicing